bpowers/seshcookie/README.md

 ## What is seshcookie?

-seshcookie keeps per-user session data inside a single AES-GCM encrypted cookie.
-Each request gets a strongly-typed protobuf message via `context.Context`, so handlers can mutate session state without touching shared storage.
-Keys are derived using Argon2id; provide a high-entropy secret, and seshcookie handles encryption, authentication, expiry, and change detection for you.
+seshcookie enables you to associate session-state with HTTP requests while keeping your server stateless.
+Session data travels with each request inside a single AES-GCM encrypted cookie, so restarts, blue/green deploys, or load-balanced replicas do not require sticky routing or a cache tier.
+The package is inspired by [Beaker](http://pypi.python.org/pypi/Beaker) and mirrors the authoritative `go doc github.com/bpowers/seshcookie/v3` description: cookies are authenticated/encrypted with a key derived via Argon2id every time `NewHandler`/`NewMiddleware` is constructed.
+Each request gets a strongly-typed protobuf message via `context.Context`; mutate it, call `SetSession`, and seshcookie handles encryption, authentication, expiry, and change detection for you.

 ## When should you use it?